dev-abir/aiPlays-python/README.md

 # AI plays-python

-A simple flappy bird game, where the player is AI.
+A simple flappy bird game, written in Python, where the player is AI.

 A flock of birds will try to survive in this game (rather environment), the best ones will continue, rest will die.
 Much like our evolution :)